quantinterview/quantinterview.github.io/_posts/2017-8-2-Two-Heads.md

 ---
 layout: post
-title: What is the expected number of coin flips until you get two heads in a row?
+title: Expected Number of Coin Flips until Two Heads in a Row
 ---

 ## Example